newrelic-experimental/ZoomWebhookToLog/README.md

     	Port to listen on for inbound Webhook events (default "443") -ZoomSecret string
-    	Zoom webhook secret token from the Zoom Marketplace Add Feature page of this app
+    	Zoom webhook secret token from the Zoom Marketplace Add Feature page of this app -ZoomTLS
+    	Listen for Zoom Webhooks on TLS (default true)
 ```

 Configuration begins with command line arguments, which may then be overridden with environment variables.